MicrosoftDocs/powerapps-docs/articles/add-gallery.md

 To sort *and* filter your **Gallery** control:

-- Replace both instances of *DataSource* in this formula with name of your data source.
+- Replace both instances of *DataSource* in this formula with the name of your data source.
 - Replace both instances of *ColumnName* with the name of the column by which you want to sort and filter.

 **Sort(If(IsBlank(TextSearchBox1.Text),** *DataSource*, **Filter(** *DataSource*, **TextSearchBox1.Text in Text(** *ColumnName* **))),** *ColumnName*, **If(SortDescending1, SortOrder.Descending, SortOrder.Ascending))**